Story by Isabella Reilly

 Keegan Lee couldn’t put her phone down.

 Not at the dinner table, surrounded by her mom, dad and younger sister, Kohen.
 Not at her desk—it always had to be on and face up, beside her animal figurines and on top of Lee’s stack of handwritten letters.
-Not even while she ran, constantly gripping for it in her pocket.
+Not even while she ran, feeling for it in her pocket.

 “It was all-consuming,” Lee said of what she now realizes was the beginning of what would become a nearly year-long social media addiction.